 WordPress 5.2 – What’s New

 The new version of WordPress 5.2 is now available for download.
-Released on May 7, 2019, it’s called Jaco after the revolutionary jazz bass guitarist Jaco Pastorius.
+Released on May 7, 2019, called Jaco after the revolutionary jazz bass player Jaco Pastorius.

 The new release comes with lots of new and exciting changes, the biggest of which would have to be the new Site Health check tool.
 The tool is to educate users, as well as provide developers with some crucial information that they need.
 There are plenty more improvements, not excluding PHP error protection (lower number of white screens of death), new and fresh dashicons and emojis, some block editor improvements, and accessibility updates.

 The team behind WordPress describes version 5.2 as the release that provides even more powerful tools to help everyone with identifying and fixing all configuration issues and fatal errors.
 Those tools would help developers and users get all the info they need and they will always get it on time.
 Developers will be able to help their clients better than ever and regular users would manage their sites as smoothly as possible.